MagicPhase/Backwards-DIY-Backplane/README.md

 This is an example of an Allen Bradley 6189-1CPU233.

-The Allen Bradley SBCs use a propriatary implimentation of the PCI/ISA SBC slot.
+The Allen Bradley SBCs use a proprietary implementation of the PCI/ISA SBC slot.
 The universal nature of this backplane requires special consideration for these differences.
 One important aspect is the need to inject 3.3V CPU power through 8 of the lower pins that are reserved for PCI functions as well as ground and reset on the PISA spec!
 These pins are left floating under normal conditions.

 ## JP2 and JP3 power pins

-To properly use an Allen Bradley SBC, set JP1 (reset funtion) to position 2 (right).
+To properly use an Allen Bradley SBC, set JP1 (reset function) to position 2 (right).
 Jumper JP2 and JP3 CPU power pins.
 To check for proper operations, attach ATX power with no cards installed and power up.
-You should see the CPU power indicators lit if the jumpers are installed and F1 fuse in good.
+You should see the CPU power indicators lit if the jumpers are installed and F1 fuse is good.
 F1 should be a 5A fuse.

 <img src="https://github.com/user-attachments/assets/8dffa297-4125-4911-934f-8b2290447783" width=33% height=33%><br>